Alexander Thiele

 Gemini CLI hooks close the alignment loop.

-With AfterAgent hooks, the loop becomes autonomous.
-The AI generates code, the system verifies it against hard constraints and the AI self-corrects based on feedback.
+With hooks in place, the loop becomes autonomous.
+The AI generates code, the system verifies it against hard constraints, and the AI self-corrects based on feedback.
 You are only brought back into the loop when the output is technically sound.